(Taken from albertanf.org)

 Diagnosis

 The identification of a disease or a disorder.
-Sometimes the signs and symptoms tell the diagnosis.
-Sometimes lab tests and x-rays also help.
+Sometimes signs and symptoms are enough to make a diagnosis.
+Sometimes lab tests and x-rays are also required.

 Disseminated